 Lancasters were involved in virtually every significant night strike on German cities.
 They quickly confirmed their efficiency by dropping average 132 long tons of bombs for each plane lost in comparison with 56 (later 86) for the Handley Page Halifax and 41 for the Short Stirling.

-Near Caen in Normandy, Lancasters were operated en mass in the battlefield close-support role, and they ended WW2 dropping supplies to starving People and transporting back ex-PoWs.
+Near Caen in Normandy, Lancasters were operated en masse in the battlefield close-support role, and they ended WW2 dropping supplies to starving people and transporting back ex-PoWs.

 The final Lancaster MR7 abandoning RAF front-line operation in February 1954.

 back to Part I: Avro Lancaster Bomber (and all specifications)